-How To Do a Used Car Lease, Step by Step
+How to Do It, Step by Step

-Find a dealer who'll do the deal: Since used car leasing is not the norm in the car business, finding a dealership that can help you will likely take some time and patience.
-You may have to call a few dealerships to find one that is set up to lease used cars.
+Find a dealer who'll do the deal: Since used vehicle leasing is not the norm, finding a dealership that can help you will likely take some time and patience.
+You may have to call a few to find one that can do these lease deals.

-Reach out to a dealership that has a vehicle you like and speak with an Internet manager or sales manager.
-Tell the manager you've found a CPO car in the dealership's inventory and you'd like to know if the dealership is set up to lease used cars.
-If you get a quick, automatic "No," don't be afraid to ask the manager to check with a higher-up at the dealership to confirm.
-Since used car leasing is still relatively rare, the person you talk to may not know that it's an option.
+When you find a vehicle you like, call and speak with an internet manager or sales manager.
+Say that you've found a certified pre-owned car in inventory and you'd like to know if you can lease it.
+If you get a quick, automatic "No," don't be afraid to ask the manager to check with a higher-up to confirm.
+Since used leases are still relatively rare, the person you talk to may not know that it's an option.
 Don't be surprised if the manager says that he'll need to call you back.